The amazing rate of antler growth

 Big stags like these are usually also the first to cast their antlers.
 On Exmoor this will commonly occur during the early weeks of March, though some supplementary fed stags in enclosed British park herds may cast as early as mid to late February in some years.
 Younger stags below 4 years old on the other hand may not shed their antlers until well into April or even early May.

-It so happened this year that Cedar and Ash both completed casting on the very same day – 17th March (two days later than Cedar had cast in the previous year).
-On my trail-cameras I captured Cedar on the 16th with just one antler but Ash with still both.
+It so happened 2016 that Cedar and Ash both completed casting on the very same day – 17th March (two days later than Cedar had cast in the previous year).
+On my trail-cameras I captured Cedar that year on the 16th with just one antler remaining, but Ash with still both of his.
 All four of their antlers were however found the next day, all having been cast within less than 100 metres of each other.

-Cedar: cast antlers 15/03/2015 (left) and with re-growth nearly complete by 18th June last year.
-It was intriguing to observe that both these stags cast on the same day this year, as Cedar is almost certainly 5 or more years older than Ash.
-In autumn 2014, Ash still had only 10 points in total, and did not reach ‘3 a top’ (Royal) size until 2015.
-The older stag, Cedar, however was already regularly observed in the same region of Exmoor with 4 or more points a-top five years ago, and will be almost certainly be 10 years or older by now.
-Cedar did show some signs of reduced condition this spring, and it remains to be seen if his antlers will once more be as magnificent as they were in 2015.
-However, the pictures of him below taken in mid-April and mid-May this year show that even by then he was well on the way.
 Cedar 17th April (right) and 17th May 2016 (below) with 1 month and 2 months of regrowth.
-Ash on the other hand has been looking in excellent condition through the spring, but as ever is a rather curious and accident prone stag.
+Ash on the other hand had been looking in excellent condition throughout the spring, but as ever is a rather curious and accident prone stag.
 In 2015 he managed to entangle his antlers in soft netting, presumably whilst raiding strawberries in allotments on the edge of Exmoor.
-This year, at end of May I filmed him while entangled in a long length of yellow rope someone had discarded, but fortunately seemed to get rid of much of this by time I next saw him in early June.
+In 2016, at end of May I filmed him while entangled in a long length of yellow rope someone had discarded, but fortunately he managed to get rid of much of this by time I next saw him in early June.
 Fingers crossed he will not get caught up by this or damage the soft vulnerable antlers whilst still in velvet.

 Ash in March 2015 (before casting) and with new antlers in Summer 2015, having been at the strawberries!

-Getting good close-up pictures of both these stags again during mid-June of this year has eluded me so far.
+Getting good close-up pictures of both these stags again during mid-June eluded me fro some time.

 Update Mid-July 2016 : Glad to report that having found Cedar again, his new set of antlers (below) look set to exceed even those from last year again.
 So far at least 17 points (all his rights and 5 & 6 a-top), though may well show 18 points once clean.
 Ash also already shows at least 14 points (3 and 5 a-top) this year (picture yet to add).